Null-Tree/AstralStarMap/README.md

+#### Abstract

-Program processing gaia stars into cartesian cords, and other units including ly, absmag etc graphically renders stars into a png based on ra dec to be used in 3d skybox rendering
+Program processing Gaia stars into cartesian cords, and other units including light years, absolute magnitude etc Graphically renders stars into a PNG based on RA & DEC

-to generate:

-download

-open
+Very customisable and configurable

+Article and ready to download exports [here](https://null-tree.github.io/projects/starmap)

+**To generate:**
+1. Fork/Clone repository
-cd to dataproject directory
+2. cd to `/dataproject` directory
+3. run `renderCons.py`
+#### Acknowledgements

+With thanks to the [Astral.insitute](https://astral.institute/) supervisors for advice and code snippets

+As well as black body RGB system from scipython.com

+Star data from
+GAIA and simBAD

+Constellation data from
-and run: renderCons.py
+IAU and Stellarium